espocrm/documentation/docs/administration/import.md

 Select what type of records you need to import (*Entity Type* field).
 Select a CSV file.
 A file should be formatted in *UTF-8*.
 Select *What to do?*.
-Available options: 'Create Only', 'Create & Update', 'Update Only'.
+Available options: Create Only, Create & Update, Update Only.

 * *Create Only* − import will only create records;
-* *Create & Update* − records will be created, if records with matching field values will be found, they will be updated; you will be able to check what fields to match by on the _Step 2_.
+* *Create & Update* − records will be created, if records with matching field values are found, they will be updated; you will be able to check what fields to match by on the _Step 2_.
-* *Update only* − only records with matching field values will be found, it will be updated.
+* *Update Only* − records with matching field values will be updated.

-Once you select a CSV file, you will be able to see how it will be parsed in the *Preview* panel.
-When you change parameters, the preview will be updated.
+Once you select a CSV file, you will be able to see how it will be parsed in the **Preview** panel.
+When you change parameters, the preview is updated.

 Parameters:

-* *Header Row* − whether CSV file has the first row with field names.
+* *Header Row* − whether the CSV file has the first row with field names.
 * *Execute in idle* − is recommended if you have a **big number of records** to be imported; import will be processed **via cron**; the status will be set to 'Complete' when the import process is finished.
 * *Skip searching for duplicates* − will **make the import faster**.
 * *Silent mode* − the majority of after-save scripts will be skipped; stream records won't be created, workflows will be skipped; checking will **make the import faster**.
 * *Run Manually* − you will need to run manually from CLI.
-Command will be shown after setting up the import. (as of v6.0)
+Command will be shown after setting up the import.
+* *Telephone country code* − phone numbers in a regional format will be converted to the internation format according the selected country. (as of v8.1)

-Click *Next* button to preceed to the _Step 2_.
+Click the **Next** button to preceed to the _Step 2_.

 ![1](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/import/step-1.png)

 ## Step 2

 Setup the field mapping: how fields correspond to columns of the CSV file.
-You can skip not needed columns here.
+Not mapped columns will be ignored.

-In cases of 'Create & Update' and 'Update only', you need to check fields by which records that should be updated will be found.
-For example, if you check *update by* 'Name' field, then records with the matching name will be updated.
+In the cases of *Create & Update* and *Update Only*, you need to check fields by which records that should be updated will be found.
+For example, if you check *update by* 'Name' field, then records with the matching Name will be updated.

-Add *default values* you want new and updated records to set with.
+Add **Default Values** you want new and updated records to set with.
 For example, you can specify 'Assigned User' and 'Teams' that will be applied by default.

 After the import is done, you will be able to **revert** created records.
 You will be able to see which records were recognized as duplicate and which were updated.
 Duplicate means that there was a similar record in the system.
-You can remove all imported duplicates at once.
+You can remove all imported duplicates at once or remove only specific ones.

 !!! important

-    Revert doesn't work with updated records, you can't revert the update.
+    Revert doesn't work with updated records, you cannot revert the update.

-Click *Run Import* button to proceed.
+Click the **Run Import** button to proceed.
 It may take some time before the import process gets finished.
-If you want to import a large bunch of records, it's recommended to run import in idle.
+If you want to import a large bunch of records, it's recommended to run import *in idle*.

 ![2](https://raw.githubusercontent.com/espocrm/documentation/master/docs/_static/images/administration/import/step-2.png)